 The Myth: "If I am using birth control, I cannot get HIV."

 The Reality: HIV can be spread during any unsafe or unprotected sex.
 Most forms of birth control ONLY protect against unwanted pregnancy, NOT sexually transmitted infections or diseases (STIs or STDs) like HIV.
 The only birth control method that prevents pregnancy AND significantly reduces the risk of getting HIV is the condom.
 For tips on how to make your sex safer, see our fact sheet on Safer Sex .

 The Myth: "I am safe because I am a virgin."

 The Reality: If you have had no sexual contact at all, you are not at risk of getting HIV from sex.
 If you have had no sexual contact but have shared needles or drug equipment while using drugs, you are at risk.
 If you have had oral or anal sex, but consider yourself a 'virgin' because you have not had vaginal sex, you are still at risk.
 While oral sex is generally considered a low-risk activity, it can be riskier under certain circumstances (e.g., if you or your partner has bleeding gums).
 Anal sex is considered a high-risk activity.
-To learn more about the risks of different sexual activities, see The Well Project's articles on Oral Sex: What’s the Real Risk? and Safer Sex .
+To learn more about the risks of different sexual activities, see our fact sheets on Oral Sex: What’s the Real Risk? and Safer Sex .

 The Myth: "Lesbians do not get HIV."